 This HTC phone has a standard 3.5mm jack.
 It has 16GB of built-in memory.

 About This Brand

-HTC is one of the top smart-phone brands in the market, with a wide variety of innovative Android and Windows products.
+HTC is a leading smart-phone brand with an innovative line of Android and Windows products.
 Its lineup consists primarily of multimedia-focused touch-screen models with large, vivid displays.
 It introduced the first phone running on the Android operating system, and the first phone camera capable of simultaneously taking video and still pictures.
 HTC is also notable for the world's first 4G smart phones and was among the first to offer devices that run Windows Phone 8.
-Its newest flagship phone, the HTC One, has several innovative features including a camera app that can automatically group pictures and videos into "Events," according to where and when they were taken, and turn them into short, polished multimedia clips that can easily be shared.
+Its One series has several innovative features including a camera app that can automatically group pictures and videos into "Events," according to where and when they were taken, and turn them into short, polished multimedia clips that can easily be shared.
 Also, its default home page is a photo-rich interface called BlinkFeed, which pours calendar notifications, news, and social-network feeds into a cascading blend of captioned photos and text boxes.
 Some models also offer wireless charging.
-HTC also offers midsize and smaller display models, such as the HTC VX and HTC One Mini, respectively.

 Features & Specs - HTC Droid DNA

 Full retail price Full retail price is the cost of the phone when purchased without a long-term contract or agreement.
 Models shown without a price have been discontinued from the carrier we tested the model on, though it is available in other memory capacities or for other providers.

 Other providers The performances or features of these related phones may differ from provider to provider.

 Camera (megapixels) Specifies, in megapixels, the maximum resolution of the built-in camera.
 A camera with a 0.3 megapixel value is also referred to as VGA.